Simple Recipes For Desserts No Bake

 2. Perfect Your Whipped Cream

 Whip the cream on medium speed until soft peaks form, then gradually add sugar to taste.
-Continue whipping until stiff peaks form, but be careful not to overwhip, or the cream will turn grainy.
+Still, continue whipping until stiff peaks form, but be careful not to overwhip, or the cream will turn grainy.
 For added flavor, try adding a splash of vanilla extract, almond extract, or even a tablespoon of liqueur.

 3. Elevate Your Chocolate Ganache